tedgueniche/IPredictTheWeb/README.md

 _This library is still a work in progress_

+As of today:
-As of today, the library allows users to run experiments on a specified set of datasets (available in the IPredict repository) with a number of sequence prediction algorithms.
+The library allows users to run experiments on a specified set of datasets (available in the IPredict repository) with a number of sequence prediction algorithms.
+The library allows near real-time prediction
+The library can convert log files from Nginx, Apache and Lighttpd to sequence files for experiments.